 You make the trek out to the local 4WD tracks, after a heap of rain, grinning from ear to ear as you see the puddles start to get bigger and bigger.
 The next minute, you arrive at the mother of all mud runs.

 What now?
 Do you get out, check the mud hole, let your tyres down, lock the hubs and plough through it in 2nd low?
 Or do you find another way around?

-Mud has long been a favourite amongst 4WDers, and in WA, its only really seen for a small portion of the year – from May to September.
+Mud has long been a favourite amongst 4WDers, and on the WA 4WD Tracks, its only really seen for a small portion of the year – from May to September.
 After that, you wait until winter again.
 The thought of mud always puts a grin on my face, although lately I’m starting to see that maybe, just maybe, I should avoid it a bit more!